amyylin1/Drops_of_Jupyter/README.md

 ![ERD](https://github.com/DaniliukK95/Drops_Of_Jupyter/blob/3a44b180e4edcae085be5658f86c3e093dcd6756/images/QuickDBD-export.png)

 ### Machine Learning
-Amy edit as needed: SciKitLearn is the ML library we'll be using to create a classifier.
-Our training and testing setup is ___.
-Extra ML verbiage here.
+[scikit-Learn](https://scikit-learn.org/stable/) is the machine learning data analysis library we'll be using to create our supervised and unsupervised model.

+- Data is pre-processed with [preprocesssing module](https://scikit-learn.org/stable/modules/preprocessing.html.).
+- Data is split into random training and test subsets with [the model_seletion module](https://scikit-learn.org/stable/modules/generated/sklearn.model_selection.train_test_split.html).

 ### Dashboard
 Manny Edit as needed: In addition to using Tableau, we will also integrate D3.js for a fully functioning and interactive dashboard.
 It will be hosted on ___.